aws-samples/aws-ipranges-api/README.md

 A common use case is [Amazon CloudFront](https://aws.amazon.com/cloudfront/) with origin as customer's on-premise web server where customers [protect origin](https://docs.aws.amazon.com/whitepapers/latest/secure-content-delivery-amazon-cloudfront/protecting-your-origin-by-allowing-access-to-cloudfront-only.html) by only allowing CloudFront (and if in use [Route 53 Health Checks](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-failover.html)) IP address ranges inbound access to on-premise web server using firewall policies.

+Another use case is for outbound control where firewall administrators wish to allow-list and/or deny-list to specific AWS services, e.g. [Route 53 IP prefixes](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/route-53-ip-addresses.html)

 Typically, the firewall administrator will extract out required IP prefixes from ip-ranges.json for use in their firewall rules.
 The IP prefixes need to be updated whenever there are changes and users can subscribe to [AWS IP address ranges notifications](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html#subscribe-notifications)

 This project makes IP prefixes available as web feeds for automatic updates by firewalls.
 Users have the option to filter IP prefixes by service, region and network border group, and in combined IPv4 and IPv6, IPv4 only or IPv6 only format.
 Entire solution is serverless and can be deployed via a single CloudFormation file.